 It is normal to make mistakes, and even the most experienced professional speakers and presenters make mistakes, so just relax and keep calm if (when) you make one.

-In acknowledging minor mistakes it is usually better to keep the mood light and relaxed, with phrases such as (or similar approaches):
+In acknowledging minor mistakes it is usually better to keep the mood light and relaxed, with phrases such as:

 Using a variety of media and movement will maintain maximum interest.